spryker/spryker-docs/_drafts/oryx/technology.md

 RxJS is not a main citizen in the component logic, as we try to hide the reactivity altogether to avoid complexity

 ### Vite
 Vite is a build tool and development server for modern web projects.
 In Oryx, Vite is used to provide fast and efficient development and build times.
 It provides an optimized build process and a hot-reloading development server, making it easy to develop and test the application in real-time.
+However, you can easily use another build tool if you want.

 ### Storybook
 Storybook is an open-source tool for developing UI components in isolation.
 In Oryx, Storybook is used to create a component library and showcase the different UI components in the application.
 It provides a simple and intuitive way to develop and test UI components in isolation, making it easier to iterate on them and ensure consistency across the application.